top of page

 When it comes to lunch or dinner or both, among the many choices include Kermit's Outlaw Kitchen, a funky farm-to-table restaurant whose menu changes daily to reflect what's fresh, available and in season.

-Enjoy the upscale yet laid-back atmosphere at Fairpark Grill.
+Enjoy the upscale yet laid-back atmosphere at The Grill at Fairpark.
 Definitely order the Bourbon Street Nachos -you won't be disappointed.

-If you are craving a sandwich, then Cafe 212 is the spot for you.
-Their menu includes a "Fit for a King" section with such options as Blue Suede Grill, featuring bananas and peanut butter.
+Cafe 212 is the spot to go if you are craving a sandwich.
+Its menu includes a "Fit for a King" section with options like the Blue Suede Grill, which features bananas and peanut butter.
 Cafe 212 is also an excellent place for a mid-morning caffeine fix.

 .